Authors: Vi Dinh (POCUS 101 Editor), Abigail Beaven, and Rame Bashir.

 This is an easy and reliable way to assess left ventricular systolic function in patients ranging from symptoms of chest pain, shortness of breath, myocarditis, to the hypotensive crashing patient.

-Ejection Fraction Definition
+Left Ventricular Ejection Fraction (LVEF) Definition

 Ejection Fraction (EF) is a percentage of blood pumped by the LV with each contraction.
 Many factors can affect ejection fraction including preload, afterload, and contractility.
 A normal EF ranges from 55-69%, and is calculated using the following equation: